Health - Allied Professions

 Find out about professions allied to medicine

 Listed below are the key health professions and the associated professional websites.
-Many of these professions are regulated by the Health & Care Professions Council, who keep a register of health and care professionals.
+Many of these professions are regulated by the Health and Care Professions Council, who keep a register of health and care professionals.
 There are some resources such as people to follow, podcasts and event recordings under the different professions.

 - Audiologists are healthcare scientists who assess, diagnose and rehabilitate patients with hearing, balance and tinnitus problems